Macrometacorp/docs/docs/photoniq/functions/03-using-functions/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+PhotonIQ Functions allow you to implement your system's logic using event-driven, ready-to-use blocks of code called "functions".
-PhotonIQ functions eliminate the need to deploy and maintain servers by providing all necessary resources to keep your applications running smoothly.
-This allows you to focus on writing less code and managing fewer infrastructure components, resulting in significant cost savings.
-PhotonIQ functions allow you to implement your system's logic using event-driven, ready-to-use blocks of code called "functions."
+They provide the necessary resources to keep your applications running smoothly, enabling you to focus on writing less code and managing fewer infrastructure components, ultimately resulting in significant cost savings

 :::important
-PhotonIQ functions support Rust and JavaScript environments.
+PhotonIQ Functions support Rust and JavaScript environments.
 :::

 ## Create a new function